 Grain feed can create lots of dust.
 It’s worth trying a different food to see if it improves the allergy.
 It’s best to ask your vet or at your local pet store.

-• Bedroom: bird-free zone
+• The bedroom should be a bird-free zone

 The cage should not be kept in the bedroom.
 Ideally, the bird should be kept in a “bird room” if you have a free room.
 As the fine dust can often cling to clothing and be carried through to the bedroom, you should change your bedding often.

-Nothing’s Helping The Allergy
+Nothing’s Helping the Allergy

 Animal allergies can be fatal, especially if allergic asthma develops or if children live in the household.
 Even if only one family member is affected, you should put them first and give the bird away.
 Human health is more important!